NBCConnecticut.com and Israel Gonzalez

 Alejandro was in the intensive care unit after the crash, but was released from the hospital.
 Gina had to undergo surgery.

-Barbel Valentin, the children's grandmother was in court for a prior hearing and said she is grateful to the people who have been supporting the family through this time.
+Barbel Valentin, the children's grandmother was in court one of the hearings and said she is grateful to the people who have been supporting the family through this difficult time.

 "Their long-term needs is what we're trying to protect and help with," said Cruz.
 "You know they're obviously going to have a lot of bills and we just want to try and help and be there, with community help.
 That's our greatest goal."